AidanMcClung/315QAOPDemo/README.md

 # 315QAOPDemo
-An example of how to use the QAOP code, and also a place to get that code itself.
+An early example of how to use the QAOP code and it's functionality.

+This code is not what you should be using.
+If you're here, you're in the wrong place.
+Head over to https://github.com/AidanMcClung/QAOP instead

 The Code and modules are in the QAOP.zip file, but THEY NEED TO BE UNZIPPED TO BE USED!
 You can put the unzipped file wherever you'd like, but you'll need to be able to copy the path to it.